 - it will promote differentiation of teaching and learning through ability setting in some areas and through differentiated resources in others, supporting the least able and stretching and challenging the most able

 - it will facilitate the development of the talents and interests of the pupils within the constraints imposed by staffing resources and the timetable structure.
-To this end, it will seek to provide as broad a choice of options as is possible at KS4 and KS5, ensuring progression to career opportunities and further and higher education
+To this end, it will seek to provide as broad a choice of options as is possible at Upper School and Sixth Form, ensuring progression to career opportunities and further and higher education

 - ensures equality of opportunity for all: